How to Setup a Ubiquiti Unifi Access Point

 If your controller is not online 24/7 you should turn off the Uplink Connectivity Monitor in Settings – Site.
 This will make the Access Points work better when the controller is not available.

 Bandwidth steering helps dual-band clients, like laptops, mobile phones, tablet etc to use to less-congested and higher capacity 5 Ghz band.
 This will result in a better WiFi performance for those devices.
 You can enable and configure bandwidth steering per device in the Unifi Controller.

 Go to Site and enable Advanced features under the services section.
 Then go to devices and select the access point.
 Under config (on the right side) you will find bandwidth steering.
 Set it to Prefer 5G.

 Disable the wifi on your old Router

 The last step is to disable the wifi on your old router because the UAP is strong enough to cover your entire house.
-You can’t just unplug your router, you need it for you internet connection.
-To disable the wifi on your router, you need to login the admin interface of your router (most of the time you will find it on http://192.168.1.1 or http://192.168.1.254), find the Wireless settings, and turn it off.
+You can’t just unplug your router, you need it for your internet connection.
+To disable the wifi on your router, you need to log in the admin interface of your router (most of the time you will find it on http://192.168.1.1 or http://192.168.1.254), find the Wireless settings, and turn it off.